Accused Buffalo gunman followed familiar radicalization path

 After the Justice Department in 2020 charged four Atomwaffen members in Seattle in a campaign to intimidate journalists and others with threatening posters at their homes, defense attorneys sought to play up the similarities of their clients’ backgrounds and radicalization path: They were bullied, friendless, ostracized; craving a community, they found each other on the internet.

-Cameron Shea was addicted to opiates and living in his car when he founded Atomwaffen,
+Cameron Shea was addicted to opiates and living in his car when he founded Atomwaffen.

 “Ï was lost, sad, and (at the risk of sounding dramatic) angry at the world,” he wrote in a letter addressed to the judge who sentenced him to three years in prison.
 “Choosing to lash out and feel angry at everything was easier than addressing the sadness and sense of displacement beneath it all.”